Domestic Violence Defense Lawyers

 Call Our Orlando Domestic Violence Attorneys

 A conviction for a domestic violence offense in Florida can carry significant criminal penalties and fines, so don’t go it alone.
-We handle various domestic violence and criminal defense cases at the Panella Law Firm.
+We handle various domestic violence and criminal defense cases at Panella Law Firm.
 We can provide guidance and fight for your rights and freedom whether you are a first-time or a repeat offender.

 Attorney Mike Panella